Willamina, Oregon: Economy

 Willamina experienced an economic boom in 1907, when a brick-making company, the Pacific Face Brick Company, moved from Newberg and opened the Willamina Clay Products plant.
 The Sheridan and Willamina Railroad was built to the city because of the brick plant, which ran for 82 years.
 Bricks made at Willamina Clay Products were used in the Portland Art Museum, Jackson Tower, and Lloyd Center in Portland, and the Yamhill County Courthouse.
 The brick plant closed in 1974; the buildings were razed in 1976.
 The red clay for the company's products came from Newberg, the white clay from Willamina, and the buff clay from Buena Vista.

 The other mainstay of the city's economy is the timber industry, and when the Pacific Plywood Corporation opened a plant in 1939, the city's population tripled.
 Willamina became known as "The Little Town with the Big Payroll".
-As of 2002, the city's largest employers were Spirit Mountain Casino in nearby Grand Ronde, Willamina Lumber Company, Willamina School District, Maben Trucking, and Eddy Trucking.
+As of 2002, the city's largest employers were Spirit Mountain Casino in nearby Grand Ronde, Hampton Lumber Company, Willamina School District, Maben Trucking, and Eddy Trucking.